bekafreeman/pythonfordataanalysis/README.md

 My repo for all my work for my Python work

 This repo consists of the following work:
-  - Project 1: Analysing Sales Data
+### Project 1: Analysing Sales Data
+Tasks completed:
+  - Cleaned Data
+    - removed Nulls, checked column types
+  - Performed Data Exploration
+    - created subsets, filtered the data
+  - Performed aggregations to create dataframes for investors
+    - grouped and sorted the data based on multiple conditions

-  - Project 2:
+### Project 2: